Ch. 003 - The possibilities of love

 We played in his tiny plain room, which was barely big enough to hold his rough-hewn bed.
-His toys were few and rough-hewn and unpainted.
+His toys were few and crudely-carven and unpainted.
 He told me about how from where he’d been born, you could see white-capped Olympos with its summit, where the Gods make their beds, always hidden in cloud.
 I told him about the Palace and Lanike and my mother’s snakes.

 “I had friends up in the highlands, but now I’m lonely, because my sisters are too little,” he said.

 “Me too,” I said.
 “My brother is too stupid, my big sister too busy because she has to learn fighting as well as women’s things, and my little sister is like your littlest, still a baby.
 So we can be like brothers, except better, because brothers sometimes plot against each other for their father’s stuff.
 You’re going to get your father’s stuff, and I’m going to get mine, so we can just like each other.”
 He smiled his wide smile, and we threw our arms around each other.
 Of course he hugged like they did.